-The major U.S. stock market averages were reported to have dropped about 2% at the start of Wednesday, following disappointing economic data.
+The major U.S. stock market averages dropped about 2% at the start of Wednesday, following disappointing economic data.

-A bit of volatility was observed in crypto on Wednesday, but most of the market continued to follow the week’s trend of trading within a narrow range.
+Crypto showed some volatility on Wednesday, but most of the market continued the week’s trend by trading within a narrow range.

-Shortly after the close of the U.S. stock market, bitcoin (BTC) was being traded at $94,700, showing a decrease of only 0.4% over the past 24 hours.
+Shortly after the U.S. stock market closed, traders were exchanging bitcoin (BTC) at $94,700, reflecting a modest 0.4% decrease over the past 24 hours.
 At one point, BTC had dropped nearly 2% alongside a significant early decline in stocks.

-Altcoins, which were hit harder during the early decline, also rebounded but underperformed bitcoin.
+Altcoins took a heavier hit during the early decline but later rebounded, although they still underperformed compared to bitcoin.
 The 20 dropped by 2% in the past 24 hours, with litecoin (LTC), ripple (XRP), avalanche (AVAX), and chainlink (LINK) all experiencing a decline of approximately 4%.

-Crypto equities were slightly down, but bitcoin miner Hut 8 (HUT) was notably underperformed, with a drop of 5.7%.
+Crypto equities declined slightly, and bitcoin miner Hut 8 (HUT) notably underperformed, falling by 5.7%.

-A 2% or more drop was experienced by the major U.S. stock averages early in the session after less-than-expected economic data.
-However, ground was regained throughout the day, with the S&P 500 closing slightly positive and the Nasdaq dipping just 0.1%.
+Major U.S. stock averages dropped over 2% early in the session following weaker-than-expected economic data.
+However, they regained ground throughout the day, with the S&P 500 closing slightly higher and the Nasdaq slipping just 0.1%.

 The ongoing stream of weak economic data, however, does not appear to have deterred U.S. President Trump from continuing his tariff policies.